 Once you are registered to vote, you can vote at your local elections office, local polling place, or any vote center in your county on Election Day from 7 a.m. to 8 p.m.
+Vote centers will be open at least 3 days before and on Election Day.

 Your local polling place or nearest vote center could change between elections.
 Updated information will be listed on the sample ballot you receive in the mail before the next election as well as your county elections office website.
-You can look-up your polling place or find vote center information online, or you can call your county elections office to find out where you vote.
+You can look-up your polling place or find vote center information online.

+You can call your county elections office to find out where you vote.